Hop on the

 5:30-8:30pm | CHARLIE'S BAR & KITCHEN

-- Wind down your trolley night with Charlie’s Bar & Kitchen.
-View the art on the walls, test your trivia knowledge with Wednesday Night Trivia and enjoy their Wednesday night Beer and Burger special.
+- Wind down your trolley night at Charlie’s Bar & Kitchen.
+View the art on the walls, this month an exhibition of works by Christopher Mori and Lizette Coronado, then test your trivia knowledge with Wednesday Night Trivia and enjoy their Wednesday night Beer and Burger special.

 Bronx Council on the Arts thanks Bronx Tourism Council, Barefoot Wines & Bubbly, Capital One Bank,